maxckelly/webIntroduction/work_book_answers.md

 - HTTP and HTTPS (word count guide: 150 - 300 words) - HTTP is Hypertext transfer protocol while HTTPS is Hyper Text Transfer Protocol Secure (HTTPS).
 The basic flow of how HTTPS and HTTP work is that 1.
 HTTP request is made from the HTTP client (client being the users computer), the request then travels to the HTTP server where it collects the necessary data and moves it back with a HTTP reply.
 HTTP is a client-server protocol that allows users to request web pages from web servers.
 When a user wants to access a web page, a browser sends an HTTP Request message to the web server.
 The server responds with the requested web page.
 HTTPS is a secure version of HTTP sending important information back in an encrypted way and makes it harder for attacks to happen on the website which could result in loss of important user information.

-- web browsers (requests, rendering and developer tools) - Web browsers translates websites and webpages into readable content, some example of browsers are FireFox,Chrome and Safari.
+- Web browsers (requests, rendering and developer tools) - Web browsers translates websites and webpages into readable content, some example of browsers are FireFox,Chrome and Safari.
 This is done using HTTP and HTTPS.
 Basically the general flow of the user is that the browser (client) makes a request to the server for the data (user information, images etc...)
 Once a request has been made the server responds with a reply sending back the necessary data.
 This is where the browser must then present that information into readable content for the human eye to see.
 It turns the HTML layout tags in the page into the appropriate commands for the operating system, which causes the formation of the text characters and images for screen and printer.
 Developer tools are ways for developers in particular to get 'under the hood' and see how the webpage / website is made up.
 Developer tools are helpful for understanding how the site works, the styling done to it and the network request it makes.
 Browsers are an important tool to make the web accessible to everyone, as time goes on they're smarter and handling the way data is displayed across the web whether that be on mobile, desktop etc...

 Explain how each technology has contributed to the development of client and server communication over the internet (50 - 150 words for each technology) - TCP